SUSE-Cloud/suse-cloud-appliances/kiwi/cloud3-admin/README.md

 *   `/data/install/mirrors/SUSE-Cloud-3.0-Pool/sle-11-x86_64`
 *   `/data/install/mirrors/SUSE-Cloud-3.0-Updates/sle-11-x86_64`

+You can optionally specify an alternate location to `/data/install/mirrors` by ading an extra `sudo` parameter before `./build-image.sh`., e.g.

+    sudo MIRRORS='/srv/www/htdocs/repo/$RCE' ./build-image.sh

+might be a typical case if you are mirroring via SMT.

 Finally, if you want the appliance to contain the necessary media and repositories embedded under `/srv/tftpboot` (recommended, since this is required in order that the Crowbar admin node can serve packages to